nasqueron/docker-nginx-php-fpm/README.md

 the official PHP Docker image, with [this Dockerfile used](https://github.com/docker-library/php/blob/08bf31dfd492f02a2696c9a30eb85326b1570abd/5.6/fpm/Dockerfile).

-We add common extensions like calendar, curl, gd, iconv, libxml, mbstring, mcrypt, mysqli, PDO MySQL and pcntl.
+We add common extensions like calendar, curl, gd, iconv, libxml, mbstring, mysqli, PDO MySQL and pcntl.
 The Pear, PECL executables and utilities (including build stuff like phpize) are available too.

 Once running, you can quickly add PHP extensions to this image,